 Yeah, I know I technically didn’t gave out as many predictions as the title promised, but this was Part I of presumably four-part post and I still can’t get over the fact I missed six, ****!
 So, please be there for the next one, which will be out soon probably covering eight movies with names like Guardians Vol.2, Pirates 5, Wonder Woman and Fate of The Furious in the vicinity.
 I was already so excited to get there.
 See you all soon!

-Repost: Few corrected errors, some filled in details about the cast as well as studio’s name being prefixed to all the films’ title, were the purpose of this repost.
-Prediction and all stays the same.
+Re-post: Corrected few errors, filled in some details about the cast and prefixed respective studio’s name to all the films’ title.
+Otherwise, numbers and predictions stays the same.